mozilla/webdev-bootcamp/reference/git_github.rst

 ==============

 This document describes some tips and tricks for using Git and Github.
-There are also some best practises for :ref:`_best_practise-github`.
+There are also some best practices for :ref:`best-practices-github`.

 Commit Messages
 ---------------